dallaylaen/perl-Statistics-Approx-Bucket/README.md

 This also allows for storing the data efficiently for future analysis.

-This module can be used in place of  _Statistics::Descriptive::Full_ given that exact values are not required.
+This module can be used in place of  _Statistics::Descriptive::Full_ given that exact values and remembering incoming data order are not required.

 # SINOPSIS